ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

 Create a new autoscaler with a max of 9 pods:
 ```
-oc autoscale deployment/patient-ui --name patient-hpa --min 1 --max 9 --cpu-percent=1
+oc autoscale deployment/patient-health-frontend --name patient-hpa --min 1 --max 9 --cpu-percent=1
 ```
 {:pre}

-Revisit the **Workloads > Deployments** click the deployment and watch it work.
+Revisit the **Workloads > Deployments** overview page for patient-health-frontnd deployment and watch it work.

 ## Cloudant DB with IBM Cloud Operator

-Currently, the Example Health `patient-ui` app is using a dummy in-memory patient.
-In this exercise, you'll create a Cloudant service in IBM Cloud and populate it with patient data.
+Currently, the Example Health `patient-health-frontend` app is using a dummy in-memory patient.
+In this exercise, you'll create a Cloudant service in IBM Cloud and TODO populate it with patient data.
 Cloudant is a NoSQL database-as-a-service, based on CouchDB.

 ### Enable the IBM Cloud Operator

 Let's understand exactly how Operators work.
-In the first exercise, you deployed a simple application using a DeploymentConfig and Pods -- these are "default resources" that come with OpenShift.
-A custom resource definition allows you to create resources that are not necessarily running within Kubernetes, such an IBM Cloud service.
-Operators manage the lifecycle of resources and create CRDs, allowing you to manage custom resources the native "Kubernetes" way.
+In the first exercise, you used a builder to deploy a simple application using a DeploymentConfig and Pods -- these are "default resources" that come with {{site.data.keyword.openshiftshort}}.
+A custom resource definition allows you to create resources that do not come preinstalled with {{site.data.keyword.openshiftshort}} such an IBM Cloud service.
+Operators manage the lifecycle of resources and create Custom Resourcde Descriptors, CRDs, allowing you to manage custom resources the native "Kubernetes" way.

-1. Navigate to your OpenShift console, access the **Administrator** view, and click **Operators > OperatorHub**
+1. In the **Administrator** perspective, and click **Operators > OperatorHub**.

    ![OperatorHub](images/solution55-openshift-ibm-cloud-hidden/operatorhub.png)